microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 1        | A'
 2        | A''

 This forms a `copy-on-write` data structure.
-Each revision of the tree shares unchanged blobs with the previous version and incurs no cost for producing a new revision except for that of reproducing the blobs that have changed (the spine).
+Each revision of the tree shares unchanged blobs with the previous revision and incurs no cost for producing a new revision except for that of reproducing the blobs that have changed (the spine).
+Walking down the tree of chunks from a given root always yields a stable view of the state of the tree at that revision.

 ### Sparse Root Updates